 Among its features, the innovation center will provide the San Antonio Museum of Science and Technology (SAMSAT) – currently housed in a preview facility on the Port campus – with a considerably larger space to display its technological exhibits alongside modern classrooms to support simultaneous activities by school groups and other visitors.

-The innovation center will also include a large capacity technology arena to host educational programs and technology competitions and demonstrations, such as electronic gaming, robotics and drone racing, as well as a state-of-the-art collaborative technology transfer workshop and industry showroom to develop and highlight locally-created innovations and market them to the world.
+The innovation center also includes a large capacity technology arena to host educational programs and technology competitions and demonstrations, such as electronic gaming, robotics and drone racing, as well as a state-of-the-art collaborative technology transfer workshop and industry showroom to develop and highlight locally-created innovations and market them to the world.